govau/service-manual/content/service-design-delivery-process/whole-user-experience/intro.md

 We need to understand the current user experience and where it includes different products that may be owned by other parts of government.

 This means we need to work across government to do the hard work to make it simple for users.
-We’re [legislatively bound to do work together](http://www.finance.gov.au/resource-management/pgpa-act/) to build better services for people.
+We’re [legislatively bound to work together](http://www.finance.gov.au/resource-management/pgpa-act/) to build better services for people.

 To build the right thing we need a senior service manager who can take responsibility for the whole user experience.